tradle/engine/adapter.md

   transactor: {
     send: function (opts, cb) {
       console.log(opts)
-      // araay of pairs of output address and amount
+      // array of output address and amount pairs
       // [{ address, amount }, ...]
       // ...
       // call back with the txId of the created transaction